My Hockey Brother From Another Mother.

 Blimey, I was intrigued.

 It turns out that Chris was indeed a British version of myself, he was my hockey clone.
-So much so that he was able to purchase a last row grey seat ticket for the Kings and Leafs game from his hometown of Nottingham.
-He had flown in from England just for the weekend, arriving just a few hours before our meeting and would be leaving on Sunday night.
+So much so that he was able to purchase a last row grey seat ticket for the Kings and Leafs game back in his hometown of Nottingham.
+He had flown in from England just for the weekend, arriving just a few hours before our meeting and would be flying back home on Sunday night.

 Chris absolutely loved hockey.
 He played ice hockey and even though ice time was very scarce, he still played a couple times a week.
 He attended every home game of the Nottingham Panthers which was his hometown team.
 Chris like me was also a huge Gretzky fan.
 That is why he was sitting in the restaurant on that afternoon; he like everyone else there loved the Great One.
 I could not fathom how someone would just hop on a plane and travel halfway around the world just to watch Wayne Gretzky play live.